 4. Technology and User Experience

-Developing streaming apps that are compatible with various devices (smartphones, smart TVs, tablets) requires significant investment.
-Niche platforms may not be available on all devices, limiting their accessibility and reach.
-Moreover, building a seamless user experience—featuring intuitive navigation, personalized recommendations, and a smooth streaming experience—is essential to competing with larger services.
+- App Development and Device Compatibility: Developing streaming apps that are compatible with various devices (smartphones, smart TVs, tablets) requires significant investment.
+Niche platforms may not be available on all devices, as they have limited possibilities.

 5. Market Segmentation and Audience Size